fastlane/docs/docs/generated/actions/upload_to_app_store.md

 ## Provider Short Name
 If you are on multiple App Store Connect teams, _deliver_ needs a provider short name to know where to upload your binary. _deliver_ will try to use the long name of the selected team to detect the provider short name.
 To override the detected value with an explicit one, use the `itc_provider` option.

+## Provider Public ID
+The provider public ID to be used with altool (--provider-public-id).
+This value will override the automatically detected provider value for altool uploads.
+Required after Xcode 26 when your account is associated with multiple providers and using username/app-password authentication.

 <hr />